Reduced health literacy affects nearly 9 out of 10 adults and significantly impacts individuals and the nation's economy.

 And while the COVID-19 pandemic affected people worldwide, it also brought a new awareness of the importance of health education and health literacy in communicating health risks, encouraging healthy behaviors, and ultimately improving people’s health and well-being.

 Addressing Health Literacy Before It’s a Barrier to Care

 Here are three ways health and wellness professionals can prepare for low health literacy and help mitigate its impact.

-Your data can give you clues about the health literacy of individuals within your population.
+Your data can give clues about the health literacy of individuals within your population.
 Are they comfortable communicating in English?
 How healthy are their lifestyle habits?
 Do they take medicines as prescribed and adhere to recommended lifestyle changes?
 An individual might not understand directions enough to follow them, or they may forget health information shortly after the appointment.
-The teach-back method can help health and wellness professionals check whether an individual understands and is able to follow advice.
+The teach-back method can help health and wellness professionals check whether an individual understands and can follow advice.

-An individual might understand face-to-face counsel, yet be unable to connect with digital follow-up.
-If you want individuals to sign onto a portal, take a health risk assessment, or connect with an intervention via a smartphone, make sure they are able to complete forms and assessments online.
-If not, then offer assistance or deliver the assessment or information in an alternative format.
-For example, you could administer the assessment online or over the telephone.
+An individual might understand face-to-face counsel yet can’t connect with digital follow-up.
+If you want individuals to sign onto a portal, take a health risk assessment, or connect with an intervention via a smartphone, make sure they can complete forms and assessments online.
+If not, offer assistance or deliver the assessment or information in an alternative format.
+For example, you could administer the assessment online, on paper, or over the telephone.